-1.7 “Standard Contractual Clauses” means the Standard Contractual Clauses for the Transfer of Personal Data to Processors Established in Third Countries approved by EC Commission Decision of 5 February 2010 or any successor clauses adopted in accordance with GDPR.
+1.8 “Standard Contractual Clauses” means the Standard Contractual Clauses for the Transfer of Personal Data to Processors Established in Third Countries approved by EC Commission Decision of 5 February 2010 or any successor clauses adopted in accordance with GDPR.
 For purposes of the Standard Contractual Clauses Customer is the data exporter, Fivetran is the date importer, and the information required by Appendices 1 and 2 of the Standard Contractual Clauses is provided in Annexes 1 and 2 of this DPA.

 2. Handling of Customer Data.

-2.2 Processing in Accordance with EU Law.
+2.2 Processing in Accordance with EU and UK Law.
 Customer may be the controller of Personal Data or a processor.
 Fivetran will act as a processor or sub-processor, as appropriate.
-Each party will comply with the obligations that apply to it under EU Data Protection Law.
-Fivetran will promptly inform Customer if it becomes aware that processing requested by Customer infringes EU Data Protection Law.
+Each party will comply with the obligations that apply to it under Data Protection Laws.
+Fivetran will promptly inform Customer if it becomes aware that processing requested by Customer infringes Data Protection Laws.

 2.3 Processing in Accordance with California Law.
 In accordance with the CCPA, and with respect to Personal Data to which CCPA applies: (a) Fivetran will not “sell” (as defined in the CCPA) any Personal Data; and (b) Fivetran will not collect, share or use any Personal Data except as necessary to perform services for Customer.

-2.4 Confidentiality of Processing.
-Fivetran will treat Customer Data as Customer’s Confidential Information (as that term is defined in the License Agreement).
-Fivetran will protect the Customer Data in accordance with the confidentiality obligations under the License Agreement.
+2.5 Confidentiality of Processing.
+Fivetran will treat Customer Data as Customer’s Confidential Information (as that term is defined in the MSA).
+Fivetran will protect the Customer Data in accordance with the confidentiality obligations under the MSA.

-2.5 Cooperation and Data Subjects' Rights.
-Fivetran will provide reasonable and timely assistance to Customer (at Customer's expense) to enable Customer to respond to: (a) any request from a data subject to exercise any of its rights under EU Data Protection Law or the CCPA (including its rights of access, correction, objection, erasure and data portability, as applicable); and (b) any other correspondence, enquiry or complaint received from a data subject, regulator or other third party in connection with the processing of the Customer Data.
+2.6 Cooperation and Data Subjects' Rights.
+Fivetran will provide reasonable and timely assistance to Customer (at Customer's expense) to enable Customer to respond to: (a) any request from a data subject to exercise any of its rights under Data Protection Laws (including rights of access, correction, objection, erasure and data portability, as applicable); and (b) any other correspondence, enquiry or complaint received from a data subject, regulator or other third party in connection with the processing of the Customer Data.
 If any such request, correspondence, enquiry or complaint is made directly to Fivetran, Fivetran will (unless prohibited by applicable law) promptly inform Customer providing full details of the same.